procomputerltd/pcc-lib/README.md

 # pcc-lib

-`ProComputerLtd\PccLib` is a set of components that implement general purpose PHP utility classes for different scopes like:
+`procomputerltd/pcc-lib` is a set of components that implement general purpose PHP utility classes for different scopes like:

 - file system functions;